chrispohlmanmx/oe_hello_world/README.md

 I want to push my website as far as I can in terms of complexity without reaching for modern abstraction layers until I absolutely need them specifically to force myself to encounter the numerous limits of my current knowledge around building websites.
 I plan to do this both within the code for the website itself as well as the deployment of the website so I can learn more about the process top to bottom.

 I plan to do write ups about how this process goes periodically on my website which you can read [here](https://chrispohlman.com/garden).

+The eventual goal is to have a **wildly** over engineered but spectacularly pointless website deployed, hopefully learning a lot along the way.